micans/bash-utils/README.md

 Apparix used to live here but has [its own repository](https://github.com/micans/apparix) now.

-## Unix file column and row manipulation using column names
+## Unix file/stream column and row manipulation using column names

   `pick` is a concise command-line query/programming tool to manipulate streamed data columns and rows.
   It can be thought of as (unix) `cut` on steroids, augmented with aspects of `R` and `awk`.